250-295-9353

 Permalink

-Can I use a 3rd-party solar panel to charge the Spirit Plus battery?
+Can I use a 3rd-party solar panel to charge the Spirit Plus and Spirit Ultra battery?

 Yes, many 3rd-party solar panels can be used as long as they meet the following specs: